 10. Jis Gali Mein Tera Ghar – Kati Patang (1971) Mukesh / R D Burman – Anand Bakshi

 And to end the list, here I’m with the superstars Rajesh Khanna and Asha Parekh.
 He is rowing the boat himself while pouring his heart out.
 She is a bit anxious and sceptical, I guess about their relationship.
 While most of the songs on the list are romantic, this one’s not exactly romantic.
 Though he is passionately in love, the mood of the song is not romantic exactly.
-Please follow the instructions to watch it on YouTube.

 Would you add a song?